kuznetsov-radio/gximagecomputing/README.md

 r=call_external(libname, 'ComputeEUV', model, ebtel, response, simbox, coronaparms, outspace [, SHtable])<br/>
 where libname is the name of the appropriate executable library, and model, ebtel, response, simbox, coronaparms, and outspace are the structures returned by the above-mentioned functions.

-The output structure outspace contains the field flux, which represents the computed EUV flux (in DN s^{-1} pix^{-1}).
-It is a 3D array with Nx * Ny * Nchannels elements, where Nx and Ny are the x and y sizes of the computed maps, and Nchannels is the number of the EUV channels (defined by the selected instrumental response table).
-These data can be processed directly, or can be converted into the SolarSoft map object via the procedure<br/>
+The output structure outspace contains the fields outspace.fluxCorona and outspace.fluxTR, which represent the computed EUV fluxes (in DN s^{-1} pix^{-1}) from the coronal part of the considered model and from the transition region, respectively.
+They are 3D arrays with Nx * Ny * Nchannels elements, where Nx and Ny are the x and y sizes of the computed maps, and Nchannels is the number of the EUV channels (defined by the selected instrumental response table).
+These data can be processed directly, or can be converted into the SolarSoft map objects via the procedure<br/>
-ConvertToMapsEUV, outspace, simbox, model, response, mapEUV<br/>
+ConvertToMapsEUV, outspace, simbox, model, response, mapCorona, mapTR<br/>
-where the input parameters outspace, simbox, model, and response are the structures returned by the above-mentioned functions, and the output parameter mapEUV is the resulting SolarSoft (multi-channel) map object which represents the computed emission.<br/>
+where the input parameters outspace, simbox, model, and response are the structures returned by the above-mentioned functions, and the output parameters mapCorona and mapTR are the resulting SolarSoft (multi-channel) map objects which represent the computed emission.<br/>
 In addition, the output structure outspace contains the fields outspace.flagsAll and outspace.flagsCorona that are described below.

 An example of using the code is given in the file /examples/RenderExampleEUV.pro (the sample GX Simulator model and EBTEL data are not included).